-Show at the total amount of tax losses and net capital losses of joining companies which first failed the continuity of ownership or control tests in the 2004-05 income year but satisfied the same business test.
+Write at L the total amount of tax losses and net capital losses of joining companies that first failed the continuity of ownership or control tests in the 2005-06 income year but satisfied the same business test.
 If there is no amount, leave blank.